 DS235 PRINCIPLES OF VASCULAR SONOGRAPHY (4.0 credits/72 clock hours) This course is an introduction to the various applications of ultrasound to the diagnosis and treatment of vascular disorders, including cerebrovascular, peripheral arterial, and peripheral venous applications.
-It begins with the anatomy and hysiology of the veins and arteries, and includes pathogenesis of atherosclerosis, cerebral ischemia, and deep vein thrombosis.
+It begins with the anatomy and physiology of the veins and arteries, and includes pathogenesis of atherosclerosis, cerebral ischemia, and deep vein thrombosis.
 It includes hemodynamics of atherosclerotic lesions, and reduction of catheter induced pseudoaneurysms.
 This course includes an integrated, hands-on scanning component with required competency assessment.
-Prerequisites: Must be enrolled in the DMS, DPP, or DMP programs.
-Entrance into this class is granted after successful completion of all classes in prior terms with a "C" or better grade.
+Prerequisite: Must be enrolled in the DMS, DPP, or DMP programs.

-GA212 PRINT PORTFOLIO (2.5 Credits/60 clock hours) The course focuses on the development of the student's portfolio in preparation for entering the graphic design profession.
-Several projects will focus them on developing their conceptual skills, execution of final projects and professional presentation.
-Students will design a self-representing identity campaign incorporating a personal log, resume, and supporting body of work.
+GA212 PRINT PORTFOLIO (2.5 Credits/60 clock hours) The course focuses on the development of the student's print and digital portfolio in preparation for entering the graphic design profession.
+Several projects will encourage students to develop conceptual skills, to execute comprehensive projects, and to prepare for professional presentations.
+Students will design an identity portfolio campaign incorporating a resumé, and supporting body of work.
+At the end of the term, the students will have a physical print portfolio along with creating a personal online digital portfolio-based website.
 Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign), Typography, Introduction to Computer Graphics (Photoshop), Computer Graphics - Illustrator, Typography as Design, Graphic Design Studio I, Concept Development, Advertising Design, Publication Design, Web Site Design.